 Reference resources are a great place to begin your research.
-They can help you define terms as well as to find basic information about a topic, a chronicle of its history, theories, key people and sometimes a bibliography of additional sources.
+They can help you define terms as well as find overviews of topics and theories and identify keywords or alternate terms for database searching.